 — Supreme Knight Patrick Kelly

 Beginning October 10, and running for six consecutive weeks, St. Joseph: Our Spiritual father will air on ABC affiliates across the United States through a partnership with the Interfaith Broadcasting Commission.
-Check back for further updates.

 The Church’s appreciation for the head of the Holy Family has developed over millennia.